nopCommerce OAuth Single Sign-On (SSO) with Office365 as OAuth Provider

 Pre-requisites: Download and Installation

-for the nopCommerce OAuth Single Sign-On (SSO) module.
+the nopCommerce OAuth Single Sign-On (SSO) module.

 To install the plugin, login as admin into your nopCommerce site or store.